spacetelescope/jwst/docs/jwst/associations/level3_asn_rules.rst

 These mixins define some basic constraints that are found in a number of rules.
 An example is the :class:`AsnMixin_Base
 <jwst.associations.lib.rules_level3_base.AsnMixin_Base>`, which
-provides the constraints that ensure that the program identificaiton and instrument are the same in each association.
+provides the constraints that ensure that the program identification and instrument are the same in each association.

 The rules themselves are subclasses of :class:`AsnMixin_Base